iotaledger/iota/crates/iota-graphql-e2e-tests/README.md

 The e2e tests focus on validating the behavior and consistency of GraphQL queries against indexer DB.

-Coverage for the `Query` entrypoint:
+Following `Query` entrypoints are used in the tests:

 - [x] chain_identifier (returns `String`)
 - [x] available_range (returns `AvailableRange`)